 The Excel Reporting System (ERS) is a series of Microsoft Excel-based templates, which are designed to improve the regulatory reporting for licensees of Central Bank of The Bahamas.
-These Guidance Notes serves as a companion tool to the revised ERS, in providing licensees with is to provide an overview of the ERS as well as the filing and reporting instructions for the System.
-This guidance note replaces the previous Guidelines for the completion of the Monthly Statements of Assets and Liabilities and the Guidance Notes for the Completion of the BSD Quarterly Reporting Forms (Revised February 2010).
+These Guidance Notes serve as a companion tool to the ERS to provide licensees with an overview of the ERS as well as the filing and reporting instructions.
+These Guidance Notes replace the previous Guidelines for the completion of the Monthly Statements of Assets and Liabilities and the Guidance Notes for the Completion of the BSD Quarterly Reporting Forms (Revised February 2010).

-A copy of the ERS Excel file and Guidance Notes are placed on Central Bank's website for ease of access and reference by licensees.
+A copy of the ERS file template and Guidance Notes are placed on Central Bank's website for ease of access and reference by licensees.
 These documents may be located on the website as follows: